 Employer Recruitment Requirements Under PERM

-Learn about the recruitment requirements for an employer to hire a foreign worker through the labor certification process.
+Learn about the recruitment procedures a U.S. employer must undertake in order to hire a foreign worker through the labor certification process.

 When a U.S. employer sponsors a foreign worker for a green card (lawful permanent residence), the law usually requires the employer to complete a process known as labor certification, or "PERM."
-This process involves the U.S. employer undertaking a number of tasks, including placing multiple advertisements for the foreign worker's prospective job and certifying to the U.S. Department of Labor (DOL) that no willing and qualified U.S. workers applied for the position.
+This process involves a number of tasks, including the employer placing multiple advertisements for the foreign worker's prospective job and certifying to the U.S. Department of Labor (DOL) that no willing and qualified U.S. workers applied for the position.

 Purpose of Requiring Employers of Foreign Nationals to Go Through PERM Process

-The basic point of the full PERM process is to prove to the DOL that the foreign worker will not displace any United States worker by taking the job with the U.S. employer.
+The basic point of the full PERM process is to prove to the DOL that the foreign worker will not displace any United States worker by taking the job being offered.
 The U.S. government expects employers to make a good faith effort to hire from within the United States first, without turning to a foreign national.
-And publicizing the job widely and actually interviewing candidates is an obvious way to do that.
+Publicizing the job widely and actually interviewing candidates is an obvious way to do that.

 NOTE: It is solely the employer's responsibility to pay for the PERM advertisements.
 By law, the foreign worker is prohibited from paying for any of the costs associated with PERM, which include the advertisements and attorney fees.

-PERM Steps: Basic Overview of Tasks the Employer Must Take in Seeking to Hire a Foreign National
+PERM Steps: Overview of Tasks the Employer Must Take in Seeking to Hire a Foreign National

 PERM is basically a three-step process.
 This article focuses on the first step, in which the employer must recruit applicants for the job opportunity by placing required advertisements.
-But let's take a quick look at where this fits into the big picture.
+But let's take a quick look at where this fits into the big picture (including four or more possible steps).

 U.S. Employer's Mandatory Recruitment Steps Under PERM